MicroGridsPy/MicroGridsPy/README.md

 Tutorial
 ========

-This section is a walkthrough of how to use the Micro-Grids library in order to obtain the optimal nominal capacity for an isolated micro-grid with a given demand and PV production.
+This section is a walkthrough on how to use the Micro-Grids library in order to obtain the optimal nominal capacity for an isolated micro-grid with a given demand and PV production.

 Requirements
 ------------